Press release

 EY today releases the Overview of China outbound investment of H1 2022.
 The overview shows that China ODI was generally stable in H1 2022, and the B&R non-financial ODI increased 4.7% YOY, which continued to outperform the overall growth rate.
 The China overseas M&As in Q2 2022 got slightly warmer compared to Q1 2022 and the same period of last year.
 Asia was again the top overseas M&A destination during the period, recording the highest deal value and volume among all major continents2.

 Loletta Chow, Global Leader of EY China Overseas Investment Network (COIN), says: “There is greater risk of slowing global economy.
 Chinese enterprises have found themselves in a progressively complex environment when investing overseas.
 Regional geopolitical tension continues to bring challenges to global economic momentum, including growing global energy and food prices, and sharply rising inflation rates in developed and emerging markets.
 Rapid interest rate hikes of some developed countries have resulted in some money outflows from emerging markets and a probably higher risk of macro-economic volatility.
 In addition, the pandemic resurgence in China has some effects on the economic growth and the profitability of enterprises.
 In addition to the national policies that encourage the internal circulation of capital in the country, Chinese enterprises may lean to caution over investing abroad in the short run.
 Nonetheless, overseas markets that have transformational potential are still attractive to Chinese enterprises.
-For example, in the new energy automotive sector, leading enterprises along the value chain have intensified overseas development in popular destinations in Europe, Latin America, ASEAN, etc. Looking ahead, greenfield investment by Chinese enterprises may provide fresh opportunities.”
+For example, in the new energy automotive sector, leading enterprises along the value chain have intensified overseas development in popular destinations in Europe, Latin America and ASEAN.
+Looking ahead, greenfield investment by Chinese enterprises may provide fresh opportunities.”

 Non-financial ODI develops steadily, especially in the real economy